 Burr, Pilger & Mayer LLP, the independent audit firm retained to audit the 2005 and 2006 financial statements for our principal operating subsidiary resigned on October 26, 2007.
 The reason for the resignation was concern that we would not become compliant with the internal controls requirements of Section 404 of the Sarbanes Oxley Act by December 31, 2007 and due to an insufficient quantity of experienced resources involved with the financial reporting and period closing process.
-Our management has concluded that, as of December 31, 2007, we were not compliant with these internal control requirements and, although we are pursuing compliance, there can be no assurance we will be successful in becoming compliant in future periods.
+In light of the material weaknesses noted by Farber Hass Hurley LLP, our independent audit firm, our management has concluded that, as of December 31, 2007, we were not compliant with these internal control requirements.
+After implementing internal controls developed in the fourth quarter of 2007, our management has concluded that, as of June 30, 2007, we had attained compliance with these internal control requirements.
+There can be no assurance, however, that we will be able to maintain this compliance or that our audit firm will not discover additional material weaknesses in our 2008 year end audit.
 Our lack of compliance with internal controls requirements of Section 404 of the Sarbanes Oxley Act could negatively affect our stock price, make us less attractive to our stockholders, jeopardize our listing status and limit our ability to raise additional financing.